octocron/megadot/README.md

 ## <==Megacron's Megadots==>

--This is a personal project of various dot files.
+* This is a personal project of various dot files.
--These files may change over time.
+* These files may change over time.
 ![Starship Prompt](https://live.staticflickr.com/65535/52631567950_ebad41d43f_h.jpg)

 ## Dotfile Ideas

 [Dotfiles](https://dotfiles.github.io/frameworks/)  social exchange of dotfile ideas.

 Further concatenation of ideas will occur in this ongoing project to meet my personal needs.

 ## Nerd Font ~~> Starship ~~> zsh <<=Cross Platform=>>

 If you have some customizations of your own of any of these files be sure to save them elsewhere before proceeding!

 For Starship it needs a font installed on the machine that has icons.
 To do that head over to [Nerd Fonts](https://www.nerdfonts.com/font-downloads).
 A few I like that can be installed through Homebrew:

 ### Mac